victorhsr/TTXN/README.md

         @Bean
         public TenantTransactionAOP getAop(){

-            final TenantTransactionHandler ttxnHandler = new PostgresqlSchemaTenantTransactionHandler(this.entityManager);
+            final TenantTransactionHandler ttxnHandler = new PostgresqlChangeSchemaTtxnHandler(this.entityManager);
             return new TenantTransactionAOP(ttxnHandler, this.defaultSchema);
         }